Standard for Public Code

 The repository builds to a static site deployed at standard.publiccode.net.
 It is built with GitHub pages and Jekyll.

-print.html can be converted to a nice looking PDF.
+standard-print.html can be converted to a nice looking PDF, along with the other release files, using:

 © The authors and contributors

-licensed under the CC-0, including all illustrations and documentation.
+The standard is licensed under CC 0, which also applies to all illustrations and the documentation.
 This means anyone can do anything with it.
 If you contribute you also grant these rights to others.
-You can read more about how to help in the contributing guide
+You can read more about how to help in the contributing guide.